Quality of care plays an important role in the treatment of back and spine pain in children and adolescents.

 The pediatric physicians at Medical City Children’s Orthopedic and Spine Specialists will start with a history and a physical exam.
 With back pain, it is important to see a pediatric orthopedic physician who is familiar with treating the spine and the pain eminating from this area in children.
 They will ask when the pain began if it started with a specific injury or activity, and if it is getting better or worse, where the pain is located, when does it seem worse, and if there are any other associated complaints such as fever, weight loss, pain going down the leg, or bowel or bladder changes.

 During the physical examination, one of our pediatric physicians will observe or inspect your child, looking for spinal curves, posture, skin changes, walking ability, and symmetry and will palpate or feel each backbone to try to identify areas of pain.
-Your child will be asked to bend forward, backward, and to the sides.
+The doctor will ask your child to bend forward, backward, and to the sides.
 Our pediatric physician will check reflexes and sensation as well as move your child’s legs up and down looking for signs of pressure on the nerves exiting the spine and will perform tests to assess flexibility, strength, and coordination.

 Kyphosis is becoming more common in kids and adolescents